 Those that retain this mindset until older age scares off all those beloved eventually, then wonder why there is no one left to befriend.
 It’s usually too late to mend those relationships once that level of damage is done, and they remain isolated from family members such as those children they bestowed great psychological harm.

 I choose to not enter the battle and avoid those individuals like the plague.
 I boost others, no matter their gender, age, religion, sexual orientation, different ability, or whatever else might make people human.
+I give feedback to help those improve when they elicit my perspective.
 I don’t want to play the tit-for-tat, tear-down-others- game.
 I have better things to spend my time on.